rpcme/aws-cloud-and-xilinx-workshop/Lab4.md

    After a few seconds your group should be successfully deployed.

-   > When a person is detected at the Edge device it will also trigger a capture of the video frame, add bounding boxes to identify the persons within the video frame captured, and transmit the frame to AWS Cloud.
-Go to the dashboard and point the camera at a person - you should see a "unathorized person" event triggered in the Cloud Dashboard and a still frame of the captured video stream sent from the edge device.
+   > When a person is detected at the edge device it will also trigger a capture of the video frame, add bounding boxes to identify the persons within the video frame captured, and transmit the frame to AWS Cloud.

 4. Go to the AWS IoT Console page and click on **Test** on the left-hand side menu.
 5. Click on **Subscribe to a topic** under the **Subscriptions** header.
 6. In the **Subscription topic** input box, enter ```compressor/+```.
 7. Click the **Subscribe to topic** button.

-    **TODO** NEED TO CHANGE See picture below for expected result.
+   See picture below for expected result.

    ![alt text](images/Subscribe_Video_Inference.PNG)

-   > Notice that your have a long-running lambda function already publishing on the topic ```compressor/+```, indicating the video inference is being called.
+   > Notice that your have a long-running lambda function calling the video inference.
+   You will see some messages published on the topic ```compressor/+``` when you are pointing the camera to a few persons.

    Since you have not provided any ML configurations, the video surveillance application will use the default parameters ('num_seconds' = 5, 'threshold' = 2).